-C12.
-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.40

-Percent of total first-time, first-year (freshman) students who submitted high school GPA: 100%

-Admission Policies

-C13.
-Application fee

-Does your institution have an application fee?
-X Yes 🗌 No Amount of application fee: \$60 Can it be waived for applicants with financial need?
-X Yes 🗌 No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: X

-Free: \\\\\ Reduced: \\\\\

-Can on-line application fee be waived for applicants with financial need?
-Yes/no

-🗌 No

-C14.
-Application closing date

-Does your institution have an application closing date?
-X Yes Application closing date (fall): April 7 Priority date: February 1

-C15.
-Are first-time, first-year students accepted for terms other than the fall?
-X Yes 🗌 No

-C16.
-Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): Upon application By (date): \\\\\\ Other: \\\\\\

-C17.
-Reply policy for admitted applicants (fill in one only)

-Must reply by (date): June 15 No set date: \\\\\ Must reply by May 1 or within \\\\\ weeks if notified thereafter Other: \\\\\

-Deadline for housing deposit (MMDD): 0501 Amount of housing deposit: \$375 Refundable if student does not enroll? \\\\ Yes, in full X Yes, in part \\\\ No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?

-X Yes 🗌 No

-If yes, maximum period of postponement: 1 year

-- C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? $\Box$ Yes X No - C20.
+3.42 ne, mrst-year r (freshman) students v wno submitted GPA: Percent of total first-time, first-year (freshman) students wh o submitted h nigh school GPA: 100% 6 Admission Policies C13.
+Application fee Does your institution have an application fee?
+Amount of application fee: \$60 X Yes □ No Can it be waived for applicants with financial need?
+X Yes ☐ No If you have an application fee and an on-line application opt.
+Same fee: X Free: Reduced: - , ents who apply on-line: Can on-line application fee be waived for applicants with fin ancial need?
+Yes/no C14.
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): April 7 Priority date: February 1 X Yes □ No C15.
+Are first-time, first-year students accepted for terms of her than the fall?
+X Yes ☐ No C16.
+Notification to applicants of admission decision sent (fil) l in one only) On a rolling basis beginning (date): upon application By (date): Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): June 15 No set date: Must reply by May 1 or within weeks if notified ther Other: eafter Deadline for housing deposit (MMDD): 0501 Amount of housing deposit: \$325 Refundable if student does not enroll?Yes, in full X Yes, in partNo C18.
+Deferred admission: Does your institution allow students X Yes to postpone enrollment after admiss ion?
+C19.
+Early admission of high school students: Does your institution, first-year (freshman) students one year or more before enroll as full-time, first- X No attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Yes X No If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2018 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X Yes □ No If "yes," please complete the following: Early action closing date November 15 Early action notification date upon application Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes X No D. TRANSFER ADMISSION Fall Applicants D1.
+Does your institution enroll transfer students?
+X Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
+X Yes ☐ No D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2018.

+C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans
+Fault Dogicion and Early .
+A ation Dlong carry Decision and Carry Acuon Pians

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following: First or only early decision plan closing date Other early decision plan closing date Other early decision plan notification date For the Fall 2017 entering class: Number of early decision applications received by your insti Number of applicants admitted under early decision plan tution Please provide significant details about your early decision p lan:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-🗙 Yes 🗌 No

-If "yes," please complete the following: Early action closing date November 15

-Early action notification date Rolling upon application

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-Yes X No

-D. TRANSFER ADMISSION

-Fall Applicants

-D1.
-Does your institution enroll transfer students?
-X Yes □ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities?
-X Yes □ No

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2017.

 Applicants Admitted Applicants Enrolled Applicants

-Men 1,077 801 533

-Women 1,381 1,082 746

-Total 2,459 1,884 1,279
+Men 1,029 748 573

+Women 1,214 933 508

+Total 2,246 1,683 1,082